 Causes of Shoulder Subluxation After Stroke

-This condition starts when the muscles around the shoulder become weak or paralyzed after stroke.
-Due to gravity pulling down on the arm, the humerus “drops” from the socket because the muscles cannot hold it in place.
+When the muscles around the shoulder, called the rotator cuff, become weak or paralyzed after stroke, gravity pulling down on the arm can cause the humerus to “drop” lower in the socket because the muscles cannot hold it in place.

-If shoulder subluxation is left untreated, the condition could worsen.
-If you have shoulder subluxation, it’s critical to see a therapist for accurate diagnosis and treatment.
+Shoulder subluxation can be painful and, if left untreated, the condition could worsen.
+If you have shoulder subluxation, it’s critical to see a therapist for an accurate diagnosis and treatment plan.

-Below, you will find methods commonly used to treat shoulder subluxation after stroke and prevent the condition from worsening.
+Below you will find methods commonly used to treat shoulder subluxation after stroke and prevent this condition from worsening.